Global Observer Design for a Class of Linear Observed Systems on Groups: Application to Two-Frame Systems

 The size of $W$ is $\mathbb{R}^{d\times(n+m)}$.
-Each column of $X$ or $Y$ is an $\mathbb{R}^d$-valued vector.
+Each column of $X$ and $Y$ is an $\mathbb{R}^d$-valued vector.
 The two-frame group describes the rigid geometric transformation between two frames, serving as the state space in single rigid-body kinematics.
-In navigation problems, suppose $R$ represents the rotation from the body frame to the world frame, the $n$ columns of $X$ are related to $\mathbb{R}^d$-valued states expressed in the world frame, in contrast to the $m$ columns of $Y$ expressed in the body frame.
-Its Lie algebra $\tfg(d,n,m)\subset\mathbb{R}^{(d+n+m)\times(d+n+m)}$ is defined as
+In navigation problems, suppose that $R$ represents the rotation from the body frame to the world frame, the $n$ columns of $X$ are related to $\mathbb{R}^d$-valued states expressed in the world frame, whereas the $m$ columns of $Y$ expressed in the body frame.
+In the embedding-based observer design, $W=[X,RY]$ is treated as a whole, and hence there is no fundamental difference between designing observers for TFG and $\text{SE}_{n+m}(d)$.
+We still use $\TFG(d,n,m)$, as it models a broader class of systems.
+Its Lie algebra $\tfg(d,n,m)\subset\mathbb{R}^{(d+n+m)\times(d+n+m)}$ is given by